 For longer than a century, even before Bud Hillerich convinced his father that the future of their Louisville-based woodworking shop was in making bats for sluggers, the design of the baseball bat has remained largely unchanged.

 Sure, we’ve seen it made with different materials and metals; we’ve even see rotating handles, bigger and longer barrels and other wacky performance-enhancing features.
 But, by in large, the shape of the bat has not changed.

+The AXE Bat does the seemingly impossible by changing the shape of the baseball bat.
 Specifically, this revolutionary design sculpts the handle and knob of the bat to reflect the look and feel of an axe handle.

 According to the AXE Bat’s website, this handle “is designed for the biomechanics of your swing.
 With a more natural swing and improved range of motion, you’ll achieve better bat speed and control.”

 They make an interesting claim that the knob of a baseball bat was never intended to be round.
 It was simply the best design that the equipment of the time could produce on a mass scale.
 Thus, it was never really designed for the natural curvature of the player’s hands.
 The purpose of this buying guide is to investigate this claim and others and see how the untraditional design of the AXE Bat stacks up to competitors and their top bats.
 We’ll take a look at the history of AXE and how their reputation has made them a sudden standout competitor in the bat industry.
 Then, we’ll look at AXE Bat reviews for individual AXE baseball bats and softball bats and see what other features and perks lie in wait under the hood of these sticks.

 AXE Bat Reputation